wraithlight/wraithlight-mono/README.md

 ## Database
-All of the databases are using MySQL, with a custom ORM, called `core.sql`.
+All of the databases are using MySQL, with a custom ORM, called `core.orm`.

 ## Other technologies used
 * Docker